This post may contain affiliate links, please see our Privacy Policy for details.

 A crispy puff pastry crust filled with a light blue cheese soufflé filling?
 Yes, please!
-This delicious savory tart comes from my home region of Auvergne and is best paired with a Chenin Blanc wine.
-An off-dry Savennières or Montlouis-sur-Loire from the Loire Valley will be a hit!
+This delicious savory Blue Cheese Tart comes from my home region of Auvergne.

 A slice of Blue Cheese Soufflé Tart on a plate with the rest of the tart on the side